aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2018/aspose-tasks-for-java-18-7-release-notes/_index.md

 {{% /alert %}}
 ## **Major Improvements**
 - Support for saving fonts/images/css styles separately when saving as HTML
-- Support for OnlyTbleValuesAllowed in Extended Attribute
+- Support for OnlyTableValuesAllowed in Extended Attribute
 ## **Breaking Changes**
 - Methods save and saveAsTemplate in Project class can now throw java.io.IOException.
 ## **All Changes**